What is radiation therapy?

 Radiation is produced by a linear accelerator, or LINAC.
 It employs microwave energy to accelerate electrons to nearly the speed of light within a contained area.
 The electrons collide with a metal barrier, creating powerful X-rays called photons.
 The photons are shaped into beams and delivered to the patient through a gantry that moves 360 degrees around the treatment table.

 A single dose of radiation is called a fraction.
 Most radiation treatments require several fractions.
-A typical radiation treatment plan has five fractions a week for 4-6 weeks.
+A typical radiation treatment plan has five fractions a week for four to six weeks.

 Radiation therapy requires careful planning to ensure the tumor is targeted with the least amount of impact on surrounding tissues.
 CT scanners simulate treatments by testing various beam fields and immobilization devices used to keep the patient from moving during treatment.
 Data from the simulators help calculate the appropriate dose before treatment begins.